ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 There are fairly well-established divergences between high salinity and low salinity populations of *Acartia tonsa*.
-These sets of geographically proximate but isolated populations provide independent comparisons of the effects of seasonality.
+These sets of geographically proximate sites potentially provide independent comparisons of the effects of seasonality across salinity gradients.
 Shown here are the collection conditions for these pairs of sites.
 Temperature was typically similar across the pairs within each collection, while salinity differences were fairly stable across collections.

 ``` r
 season_cols = c("early" = "grey75",